Teacher Education Program Scholarships

-- $3000 automatic Dean’s Scholarship for Fall 2020 students admitted to teacher education programs*
+- $3,000 automatic Dean’s Scholarship for Summer 2020 students admitted to teacher education programs*

-- $5000 automatic scholarship for all Fall 2020 students admitted to the Education Specialist Credential Only or M.Ed.
-Special Education program
+- $5,000 automatic scholarship for all Summer 2020 students admitted to the Education Specialist Dual Credential Only or M.Ed.
+Special Education + Dual Credential program

-- $5000 automatic scholarship for Fall 2020 students admitted to the Chemistry and Physics Single Subject Teaching Credential Only or M.Ed.
-General Education + Credential
+- $5,000 automatic scholarship for Summer 2020 students admitted to the Chemistry or Physics Single Subject Teaching Credential Only or M.Ed.
+General Education + Chemistry or Physics Single Subject Teaching Credential

 UCR's 2020 Special Education Scholars Program:

 Become a special education teacher, debt free!
 Now accepting applications for 2020 Special Education Scholars Service Program, which will fund a limited number of qualified students who enroll in the combined M.Ed./credential program in Special Education.
 Priority consideration given to those who apply by January 17, 2020.
 Applicants are required to attend a mandatory info session.
+Recipients must commit to either teaching in Riverside (6 awards available) or San Bernardino (12 awards available).
 More information here.